Felice M. Grad Endowed Scholarships

 The Scholarship fund her generous gift has established will support off-campus study and/or research for graduate students in AAAS, Classics, DEALL, FRIT, GLL, NELC, SEELC, and SPPO at any stage of their graduate program.

 Types of off-campus research and study for which students may apply for funds include but are not limited to: library or archival work, interviews with subjects, conference presentations, language immersion programs, NEH or other summer seminars, the Big Ten Academic Alliance Traveling Scholar program, and professionalization workshops.
-The scholarship committee solicits applications for awards between $1000 and $5000 dollars depending on demonstrated need.
+The scholarship committee solicits applications for awards between $1000 and $5000 dollars (in 2017) depending on demonstrated need.
 Applicants should submit the following materials:

 a one- to two-page letter describing the project;